Xylemon/Sven-Co-op-Low-Def-Model-Pack/README.md

 Put the contents of this folder (excluding this text file) into:

-"steamapps/common/Sven Co-op/svencoop_addon/"
+	steamapps/common/Sven Co-op/svencoop_addon/

 That simple.

-It is **highly recommended** that you install **ONLY** to the above folder, otherwise un-installation will be a nightmare.
+It is **highly recommended** that you install **ONLY** to the above folder, otherwise uninstallation will be a nightmare.
 Not to mention other possible compatibility issues may occur.

 Extras